biocore/songbird/README.md

 ## 6.1.
 Generating a null model
 Now that we have generated a model and understand how to interpret the diagnostic plots, it is important to compare this model to a model made without any metadata input (a "null model").
 In other words, this will allow us to see how strongly the covariates in the formula can be associated with the features of the model, as compared to random chance.
 We can do this by simply supplying `--formula`/`--p-formula` with `"1"` as shown below.

+Please note that the standalone and QIIME 2 versions of Songbird will get you different things.
+Both show you a plot with multiple model fitting curves, but:

+  1. The standalone version of Songbird has support through Tensorboard for comparing model fitting (see the screenshot below).

+  2. The QIIME 2 version of Songbird uses a much simpler interface.
+     It also includes a <a href="#explaining-q2">_Q<sup>2</sup>_ value</a>.

+We recommend trying this out with the QIIME 2 version at first.

 ### 6.1.1.
 Null models and "standalone" Songbird

 If you're using Songbird standalone, Tensorboard makes it particularly easy to compare different parameters: